How do I get started?

 Classes at our Study Abroad programs are generally taught in English.
-Some require that you take a language course as part of your course load while abroad (Italy,Japan, and Spain programs).
-While this is not required at all programs, we do recommend that you study the language while you are abroad in order to help you communicate outside the classroom and make the most of your experience!
+Some may require that you take a language course as part of your course load while abroad.
+We do recommend that you study the language while you are abroad in order to help you communicate outside of the classroom and make the most of your experience!

 Do I need a passport and visa?

+Everyone needs a passport to study abroad!
+If you are considering studying abroad and do not have a passport you should apply for one.
 Most programs do require a visa, however this varies by program and by your own citizenship.
-Note that obtaining the visa is the responsibility of the student.
-Please refer to the visa section of our website for more information.
+Note that obtaining the passport and visa is the responsibility of the student.

 Can I work while I am abroad?